What is a Double-Ended Queue in Data Structure?

 Deque provides greater flexibility in data handling.
 Unlike a standard queue, which follows the First-In-First-Out (FIFO) principle, a deque can function in both FIFO and Last-In-First-Out (LIFO) modes, making it suitable for various applications in programming and algorithms.

 Double-ended queues in the data structure are especially useful in scenarios where you need to manage a collection of items with dynamic size and require efficient access to both ends.
 They can be implemented using arrays or linked lists, each offering different performance characteristics.
-In this article, we will explore the types of deque implementations, their advantages and disadvantages, and common operations performed on deques, with some practical examples.

-Types of Double ended queues Implementations
+Types of Double-Ended Queue Implementations

 Deques can be implemented in several ways, each with its strengths and weaknesses.
 The most common implementations are: